-- New sustainable, residential developments that incorporate additional, or are well related to, infrastructure, community facilities and play space have been planned and have begun to be implemented. - Other parks and open spaces continue to be improved through a rolling programme of open space refurbishment. - Initiatives have been implemented, which provide more facilities for young people and at least one new facility a year is being developed. - Additional leisure uses at Great Wakering and Rayleigh leisure centres have been implemented. - A new single-form entry primary school with early years and childcare facilities has been built in Rochford, well related to residential development, and is serving the local community.
+- New sustainable, residential developments that incorporate additional, or are well related to, infrastructure, community facilities and play space have been planned and have begun to be implemented. - Other parks and open spaces continue to be improved through a rolling programme of open space refurbishment. - Initiatives have been implemented, which provide more facilities for young people and at least one new facility a year is being developed. - Additional leisure uses at Rayleigh leisure centre have been implemented. - A new single-form entry primary school with early years and childcare facilities has been built in Rochford, well related to residential development, and is serving the local community.